Well-posedness and controllability of hyperbolic boundary control systems on a one-dimensional spatial domain: Analysis of well-posedness

 The following theorem provides an equivalent condition for the well-posedness of the system \eqref{eqn:system1} in the case $m=2n$.
 Note that if $m = 2n$, then $W_{B,2}=0$ and thus $K_1=K_2=0$. \begin{thm} Let $m=2n$.
-Then, the boundary control and observation system \eqref{eqn:system1} is well-posed and regular with a feedthrough term given by $C_{1} B_{1}^{-1}$ if and only if the matrix $B_1$ in \eqref{input} is invertible. \end{thm} \begin{proof} If $B_1 \in \mathbb F^{2n \times 2n}$ is invertible, then the equation \eqref{input} may be reformulated as
+Then, the boundary control and observation system \eqref{eqn:system1} is well-posed if and only if the matrix $B_1$ in \eqref{input} is invertible.
+In this case, the system is regular and its feedthrough term is $C_{1} B_{1}^{-1}$. \end{thm} \begin{proof} If $B_1 \in \mathbb F^{2n \times 2n}$ is invertible, then the equation \eqref{input} may be reformulated as

 Thus, the system \eqref{eqn:system1} is the system \eqref{internal_sys} closed via the output feedback defined by $-B_1^{-1} B_2$.
-From Proposition \ref{prop0}, we have $\displaystyle\lim_{\Re\, s \to \infty} \G_{e}(s)=0$, then, for $\Re(s)$ large enough we get that $I + B_1^{-1} B_2 \G_{e}(s)$ is invertible and its inverse exists and is bounded on a right half-plane.
+From Theorem \ref{prop0}, we have $\displaystyle\lim_{\Re\, s \to \infty} \G_{e}(s)=0$, then, for $\Re(s)$ large enough we get that $I + B_1^{-1} B_2 \G_{e}(s)$ is invertible and its inverse exists and is bounded on a right half-plane.
 Therefore, the matrix $B_1^{-1} B_2$ defines an admissible feedback operator and thus by Theorem \ref{thm:feedback}, the closed loop system is a well-posed boundary control and observation system with a transfer function is given by

 for some $\alpha>0$.
 Furthermore, we see that it converges to $C_1 B_{1}^{-1}$, as $\Re(s) \to \infty$.

 Conversely, we assume that the system \eqref{eqn:system1} with $m=2n$ is well-posed and we show that $B_1$ is invertible.
 By assumption, the matrix $\begin{bsmallmatrix} W_{B,1} \\ W_C \end{bsmallmatrix}$ is invertible.
 Hence, we conclude that $\begin{bsmallmatrix} B_1 & B_2 \\ C_1 & C_2 \end{bsmallmatrix}$ is invertible as well.
 As the system \eqref{internal_sys} is well-posed with a feedthrough $0$, we apply Lemma \ref{lem:invertibility} and obtain that $B_1$ is invertible. \end{proof}